Home » Bridging Loans » Why Choose A Bridging Loan?

 Buying a property at auction

 When buying a property at auction, short-term bridging finance, also known as auction finance, is the natural choice.
 This is due to the time-sensitive nature of auction purchases.
-Once a property is won at auction, the transaction must usually be completed in 28 days.
+Once a property is won at auction, the transaction must usually be completed within 28 days.

 Buying a property before your current property has sold